kubfly/flylog-sdk-python/README.md

-# flylog-sdk-python
+# FlyLog SDK for Python
-FlyLog SDK for Python
+Provides Python API for application development with FlyLog framework.